Vertically-Integrated Research Apprenticeships (VIRAs)

 This experience provides students with technical training on research design and data analysis through a learning community; applied research experiences; and multi-level mentorship from faculty, advanced students, and graduate students.

-The three credit class is comprised of the following:
+The three credit course-based undergraduate research experience (CURE) that lies at the heart of the VIRA program is comprised of the following:

 - 1 credit (3 hours per week) of class-based training and mentoring on understanding, collecting, and analyzing data, including topics such as where to find administrative data, basics of coding in R, use of algorithms to scrape data, and analysis of texts as data.
 Faculty whose projects benefit from undergraduate research contribute to training and mentoring.